What is a Calorie? | How Many Calories Makes One Pound? | Burning Calories | Walking 1 Mile Burns How Many Calories?

 Iron 4% 8%

-When reading the nutrition label pay close attention to fat content, particularly Trans fat and saturated fat contained in the food.
 Most nutrition labels contain the percentage of fat so even if a food is in-line with your daily calories needs, if it is high in total fat percentage it's not going to be the most healthy choice to insert into your daily diet plan.
-As to fats, there are good fats and bad fats.
-Trans fats and saturated fats are the two biggest Fat Foes when it comes to heart and circulatory health.
-Over years, fats collect in the arteries thus contributing and triggering heart disease.

 In many animals that don't live for a long period of time, fats don't tend to pose a problem as it takes time for the arteries to clog as fat deposits build.
 However, in the human body - we can live to over 100 years, thus allowing ample time for fat to collect and create health woes.

 Just a few decades ago, young people and children falling victim to heart disease including fatalities from heart-related diseases was rare.
 In today's society, not so much as childhood obesity has skyrocketed - impacting and threatening our kids' good health.
-Limiting fats, calories, snacks and serving sizes at meal times without taking second helpings can help get obesity in check.
-Couple a healthy diet with a good dose of activity - and we'll make our hearts strong and proud.